 Patient question keywords

-These drive your blog and FAQ content.
+These drive blog and FAQ content.
 Real questions patients search for:

 - “How long does a root canal take?”